johnwcowan/r7rs-work/CompilerAvailable.md

 The following Schemes come with compilers (which does not necessarily mean that they can produce standalone executables):

-Native compilers: Chez, Larceny, MIT, Vicare
+Native compilers: Chez, Larceny, MIT, Vicare, Racket CS

 Compilers to C: Bigloo, Chicken, Cyclone, Gambit, Hotdog (port of Scheme48), Larceny, MIT, Owl Lisp, Rhizome/pi, RScheme, Scheme->C, SCM, Stalin